 Domestic violence in relationships is quite common; however, it’s often not talked about due to fear and stigma.
 It can have a tremendous negative impact on confidence, work performance and safety.

-This module presents a scenario that incorporates the cycle of domestic violence.
+This course presents a scenario that incorporates the cycle of domestic violence.
 The phases include building tension, violent incident, remorse and apologies; followed by a honeymoon period.
 These phases are common in relationships where domestic violence is present.